becarpenter/book6/pdf/baked.md

 This was _not_ related to the programmer's superstition where odd numbers should be beta releases.
 Maybe we should start by asking why IPv4 was version 4.
-Stated simply, that was because version 0 was never used, and versions 1 through 3 were assigned during the evolution from ARPANET to TCP/IP.
-So version 4 was the next number available for use in [RFC791](https://www.rfc-editor.org/info/rfc791).
+Stated simply, that was because versions 0 through 3 were assigned in 1977 and 1978 during the evolution from ARPANET to TCP/IP.
+So version 4 was the next number available for use in the final design [RFC 791](https://www.rfc-editor.org/info/rfc791).
 A rather more subtle explanation is given by the late Danny Cohen, one of the pioneers involved, at 38 minutes and 26 seconds into the video
 [A Brief Prehistory of Voice over IP](http://www.securitytube.net/video/1978).